How To Write A Motivation Letter

 Understanding the Prompt or Guidelines Given by the University

 The first step in writing a motivation letter is to carefully read and understand the prompt or guidelines given by the university.
-It will help you ensure your letter is crafted for the program and institution you are applying to.
+It will help you ensure that your letter is tailored to the program and institution you are applying to.

 The following are some common questions that may appear in a motivation letter prompt: